"No matter how much cats fight, there always seems to be kittens." ~ Abraham Lincoln

 THE FUN OF CAPTURING A SPECIAL SETTING OR SUBJECT ~ and Bringing it to Life!

-Creating original artwork for good friends and clients is one of the MOST rewarding aspects of being a fine artist.
+Creating original artwork clients ~ who often become good friends ~ is one of the MOST rewarding aspects of being a fine artist.

 There are dozens of architectural styles ~ and I appreciate all of them in one way or another.
-But my favorite details are found in handsome older structures ~ a deep fascination with me since I first picked up a paintbrush and palette more than four decades ago.
+But my favorite details are found in handsome older structures ~ a deep fascination with me since I first picked up a paintbrush and palette more five decades ago decades ago.

 Recently, in addition to portraits of homes, parks and landmarks, I'm also creating paintings of children and pets.
-They change so quickly that many clients appreciate a special moment in time captured of their loved ones (more on that further down on this page).
+They change so quickly that many clients appreciate a special moment in time captured of their loved ones.
+You'll find three NEW pet portraits on this page below in the "Our Beloved Pet Companions" section.

-It is truly an inspiring season.
+After Christmas from January through March is when I do a great deal of creating as these months are when when I have the most free time.
 See four more WINTER portraits further down on this page under "Paintings ~ Winter Wonderland Scenes."

 CASTLES ~ For many of us, the statement "Our homes are our castles," is true.
 Whether we are homeowners or renters, many of us have fallen in LOVE with where we live.

 We spend our weekends renovating, redecorating, updating and doing everything that we can to make our homes our "own."
-We choose just the right furnishings, paint colors, accessories ~ even flowers for the garden ~ to leave a special thumbprint that reflects our own personal style.
+We choose just the right furnishings, paint colors, accessories ~ even bedding plants for the garden ~ to leave a special thumbprint that reflects our own personal style.

 If you are like me, we don't look at our homes as just places to hang out hats, but rather palettes where we often find that we are at our creative best.